AnyLog-co/documentation/alerts and monitoring.md

 | message subject | Any text | AnyLog Alert |
 | message text | Any text | AnyLog Network Alert from Node: [node name] |

-Example with Tmobile as a carrier:
+Example with T-mobile as a carrier:
 <pre>
 sms to 6508147334 where gateway = tmomail.net
 </pre>